November 10 - 14, 2025

 The mindset and techniques used during damage-control surgery are essential for an acute care surgeon.
 A clear understanding of these skills saves lives and gives a young surgeon building blocks for technical excellence.

-Course directors: Mansoor Khan, Mohammed Mar'ae Asiri
+Course directors: Mansoor Khan

 Locations: St. Pantelimon Emergency Clinical Hospital, Bucharest